 *Current members, please respond to this thread with your best advice for beginners!
-This can include tips and tricks, lessons learned, purchasing suggestions, etc. We’d like for this page to be the ultimate resource for someone just getting started with Kreg Joinery.
+This can include tips and tricks, lessons learned, and any another advice you feel is appropriate for those just starting out.
+We’d like for this page to become the ultimate resource for someone just getting started with Kreg Joinery.

 The most frequently asked questions from individuals new to this site and to the Kreg Jig are answered through the links below.
 Odds are, if you're having a question about a tool, a technique, or the site, you will find your answer here.
-If you can't, please post your question in the forums.
-There are plenty of community members who would be happy to help you out.
+If you can't, please post your question in the Discussion Forums.
+There are plenty of community members who would be more than happy to help you out!

 Thanks, and best of luck!